premchander-revature/interviewquestions/Microservices/Microservices.md

 ## Technical

-1. What is meaning of Monolithic Application?
+1. What is the meaning of Monolithic Application?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)